W I N G S O F F R E E D O M

 6-months after her passing, I painted this panel and entitled it THE DANCE BEYOND... inspired by the final verse of a poem she wrote early-on in her 30-year struggle with lupus: “Please dance beyond and be free.”

 S I R W I N S T O N

 When I snapped reference photos of Winston this past summer, the 6- month old Lab puppy weighed 50-pounds.
 By the time I finished this painting, he weighed over 70.
 He's anticipated to weigh-in at 100+ when full grown.

 H O P S C O T C H

 Oil on Canvas, 11" x 14"

-Depicted here is a quick oil sketch of my sister, Denna, jumping square-to-square during a game of hopscotch.
-This was my first painting following a month-long, on-line oil painting class taught by one of my favorite contemporary painters, Marjorie Hicks.
+Depicted here is my sister, Denna, leaning into her next leap during a game of hopscotch.
+This was my first painting following a month-long, on-line oil painting class taught by one of my favorite figurative painters, Marjorie Hicks.

 From her home studio, Marjorie taught her method of spontaneously and expressively portraying the human figure.
 Attendees were scattered halfway around the world - from Hawaii to Paris - with Marjorie in Nashville, TN and me in Alexandria, VA.

 T H E M I S C H I E F